 My job is to find the politicians and the presidents and the pompous people who are telling other people how to live, powerful, visible creatures and ... go at them.— Craig Ferguson

 Royal Stewart Tartan

 US State Tartans

-The US States and several individual cities have begun to host Tartan Weeks and even Tartan Month in the USA.
+The US States and several individual American cities have begun to host seven-day celebrations of the holiday, with one Tartan Month observed in the USA.